fabiocosta0305/fate-srd-content/docs/markdown/war-of-ashes.md

 Because it's fun!
 Divine Interest is part of the flavor of the world of Agaptus, and if your characters are going to be heroes&mdash;even reluctant ones&mdash;then sooner or later they will attract Divine Interest.
 Embrace the risk!

-<o:p></o:p>

-<o:p></o:p>

-<strong>You Can Always Cheat�</strong><br> Some do it all the time.
+<strong>You Can Always Cheat</strong><br> Some do it all the time.
 Your character tells onlookers that you are casting a ritual, you chant some nonsense, and donothing.
 But if you really want them to believe you, consider using Deceit (skill) or Flashy (approach) to overcome an obstacle, and put on a good show.
 If you are getting paid to cast the ritual, you pocket the money and go to the nearest tavern to have a drink.
 Naturally, you can only use this trick so many times before your deception catches up with you.
-Perhaps your customers become angry, or perhaps the gods are starting to notice anyway�
+Perhaps your customers become angry, or perhaps the gods are starting to notice anyway

-<o:p></o:p>

-<br> <!--[if !supportLineBreakNewLine]--><br> <!--[endif]-->

-<a name="General_Rituals"><strong>General Rituals</strong></a>
+## General Rituals

 Magic rituals typically influence luck in small ways or push and pull on the target's emotions.

 <strong>Annoyance:</strong>The target rubs people the wrong way.
 If the ritual has a subject, then this particular subject is more easily annoyed by the target of the ritual.
 Creates temporary stunts like:

-Grating Voice: As a one-time effect lasting one scene, the target's voice is so irritating that those they speak to can hardly remember the actual words.
+<strong>Grating Voice:</strong> As a one-time effect lasting one scene, the target's voice is so irritating that those they speak to can hardly remember the actual words.

-Looks Like This Jerk I Used to Know: As a one-time effect lasting one scene, the target creates a bad impression on someone they just met.
+<strong>Looks Like This Jerk I Used to Know:</strong> As a one-time effect lasting one scene, the target creates a bad impression on someone they just met.

-Sounds Fishy to Me: As a one-time effect lasting one scene, the target is refused the assistance they asked for.
+<strong>Sounds Fishy to Me:</strong> As a one-time effect lasting one scene, the target is refused the assistance they asked for.

 <strong>Charisma:</strong>While related to love, this turns it on its head by improving the target's general presence and demeanor.
 It's sometimes a subject of ridicule—specifically, ridiculing those who would need such a ritual&mdash;but it sees a lot of quiet use.
 Creates temporary stunts like:

-Great Hair: For one scene, the target gets +2 to Flashily create an advantage when good looks would matter.
+<strong>Great Hair:</strong> For one scene, the target gets +2 to Flashily create an advantage when good looks would matter.

-Isn't That the Famous Guy?: As a one-time effect lasting one scene, the target is treated like a Very Important Person by those they meet.
+<strong>Isn't That the Famous Guy?:</strong> As a one-time effect lasting one scene, the target is treated like a Very Important Person by those they meet.

-Charming Wit: For one scene, that target gets +2 to overcome social opposition with Rapport when they have a chance to impart a witty comment to their audience.
+<strong>Charming Wit:</strong> For one scene, that target gets +2 to overcome social opposition with Rapport when they have a chance to impart a witty comment to their audience.

 <strong>Clarity:</strong>Popular among those who fancy themselves cutting-edge scholars, for some this ritual is their cup of coffee, sharpening their thoughts and senses and allowing them to study all night.
 It's also a popular "counter-ritual," used to remove curses.
 Creates temporary stunts like:

-Ready for a Long Night of Study!: For one scene, the target gets +2 to Carefully create advantages based on detail and research.
+<strong>Ready for a Long Night of Study!:</strong> For one scene, the target gets +2 to Carefully create advantages based on detail and research.

-Sharp As a Tack: For one scene, the target gets +2 to Forcefully overcome obstacles that would dull their wits, like fatigue or too much kogg.
+<strong>Sharp As a Tack:</strong> For one scene, the target gets +2 to Forcefully overcome obstacles that would dull their wits, like fatigue or too much kogg.

-Can't Fool Me: For one scene, the target gets +2 to defend against social or verbal attacks based on Deceive.
+<strong>Can't Fool Me:</strong> For one scene, the target gets +2 to defend against social or verbal attacks based on Deceive.

 <strong>Clumsiness:</strong>You know those days where you dropped a glass, spilled your kogg in your lap, and ripped your shirt on a latch?
 This makes for that kind of day.
 Creates temporary stunts like:

-All Thumbs: As a one-time effect lasting one scene, anyone picking up the target object acts unusually clumsy and awkward.
+<strong>All Thumbs:</strong> As a one-time effect lasting one scene, anyone picking up the target object acts unusually clumsy and awkward.

-I Never Even Saw It: As a one-time effect, the target collides while in motion (walking, running, riding, etc.) with someone or something they had not noticed.
+<strong>I Never Even Saw It:</strong> As a one-time effect, the target collides while in motion (walking, running, riding, etc.) with someone or something they had not noticed.

-It Could Happen to Anyone: As a one-time effect, the target missteps, or drops an object they were holding.
+<strong>It Could Happen to Anyone:</strong> As a one-time effect, the target missteps, or drops an object they were holding.

 <strong>Confusion:</strong>People tend to misunderstand the target if it's a person, or get easily lost if it's a place.
 Creates temporary stunts like:

-It's That Accent: As a one-time effect lasting one scene, the target has difficulty getting understood, and everyone misinterprets their speech.
+<strong>It's That Accent:</strong> As a one-time effect lasting one scene, the target has difficulty getting understood, and everyone misinterprets their speech.

-Was It Left or Right?: As a one-time effect lasting one scene, people reaching the target location become disoriented and tend to retrace their steps or take the wrong path.
+<strong>Was It Left or Right?:</strong> As a one-time effect lasting one scene, people reaching the target location become disoriented and tend to retrace their steps or take the wrong path.

-What Was the Middle Part Again?: As a one-time effect lasting one scene, the target forgets or jumbles the instructions they received and commits a rookie mistake.
+<strong>What Was the Middle Part Again?:</strong> As a one-time effect lasting one scene, the target forgets or jumbles the instructions they received and commits a rookie mistake.

 <strong>Health:</strong>The magical equivalent of your mom's chicken soup.
 Creates temporary stunts like:

-Feeling Better Now: As a one-time effect, the target can immediately clear a mild health-related consequence (injury or illness).
+<strong>Feeling Better Now:</strong> As a one-time effect, the target can immediately clear a mild health-related consequence (injury or illness).
 For a +2 difficulty, the target can immediately downgrade a moderate consequence to mild; for a +4 difficulty, the target can downgrade one severe consequence to moderate.
 Only one target can be affected per scene, and consequences can only be improved once per session this way.

-Top Form: As a one-time effect lasting one scene, the target gets an extra mild consequence slot.
+<strong>Top Form:</strong> As a one-time effect lasting one scene, the target gets an extra mild consequence slot.
 If the extra mild consequence scene is not used in the scene, it vanishes at the end of the scene.
 If the target takes two mild consequences in the scene, they both last until the end of the next scene.

-Strong as an Ox: For one scene, the target gets +2 to Physique when overcoming obstacles that require feats of strength.
+<strong>Strong as an Ox:</strong> For one scene, the target gets +2 to Physique when overcoming obstacles that require feats of strength.

 <strong>Love:</strong>One of the better-known but also most contentious rituals, especially when used with a subject.
 Without a subject, it simply makes the target more friendly towards the world, but with a subject, it inclines the target toward the subject.
 A lot of people view this as skeezy at best.
 It's a touchy topic, and a number of priests get around this by deliberately casting dud rituals.
 Creates temporary stunts like:

-Be Still, My Heart!: As a one-time effect lasting one scene, the target is distracted with interest for the subject, eager to make a good impression on them.
+<strong>Be Still, My Heart!:</strong> As a one-time effect lasting one scene, the target is distracted with interest for the subject, eager to make a good impression on them.

-Hey, Check This Out!: For one scene, the subject gets +2 to Flashily create advantages by befriending, charming, or flattering the target.
+<strong>Hey, Check This Out!:</strong> For one scene, the subject gets +2 to Flashily create advantages by befriending, charming, or flattering the target.

-What A Wonderful Day!: As a one-time effect lasting one scene, the target is as cheerful and well-disposed as circumstances allow.
+<strong>What A Wonderful Day!:</strong> As a one-time effect lasting one scene, the target is as cheerful and well-disposed as circumstances allow.
 If in an adverse situation (pursued by hungry wolves, chained at the oars of a war galley, etc.), the target keeps up their spirits and see the silver lining to every cloud.

 <strong>Luck:</strong>This is the most common ritual in circulation, and it can take the form of good or bad luck.
 Creates temporary stunts like:

-This Is My Day: For one scene, the target gets +2 to Quickly overcoming dangerous obstacles.
+<strong>This Is My Day:</strong> For one scene, the target gets +2 to Quickly overcoming dangerous obstacles.

-I Should Have Stayed in Bed: As a one-time effect lasting one scene, the target is the victim of a mishap such as mistaken identity, lost purse, stolen cart, mud splash, etc.
+<strong>I Should Have Stayed in Bed:</strong> As a one-time effect lasting one scene, the target is the victim of a mishap such as mistaken identity, lost purse, stolen cart, mud splash, etc.

-Wow, Really?: As a one-time effect lasting one scene, the target benefits from a happy coincidence such as finding a long-lost item, being favorably noticed by their superior, or getting the best seat in the theater.
+<strong>Wow, Really?:</strong> As a one-time effect lasting one scene, the target benefits from a happy coincidence such as finding a long-lost item, being favorably noticed by their superior, or getting the best seat in the theater.

 <strong>Obscurity:</strong>The target is easily overlooked—by the subject, if appropriate.
 Whether this is a blessing or a curse depends a lot on your perspective.
 Creates temporary stunts like:

-Not Worth Paying Attention To: For one scene, the target gets +2 to Sneakily create advantages based on remaining in the background.
+<strong>Not Worth Paying Attention To:</strong> For one scene, the target gets +2 to Sneakily create advantages based on remaining in the background.

-This Has Been There Forever: As a one-time effect lasting one scene, the target item is overlooked by passers-by.
+<strong>This Has Been There Forever:</strong> As a one-time effect lasting one scene, the target item is overlooked by passers-by.

-Ho-Hum: For one scene, the target gets +2 to Deceive when defending against attempts to discover their true identity.
+<strong>Ho-Hum:</strong> For one scene, the target gets +2 to Deceive when defending against attempts to discover their true identity.

 <strong>Prosperity:</strong>Another popular blessing, financial things fall the target's way.
 It's rare that this turns into a large windfall, but it can show up as a loan extension or free drinks.
 Creates temporary stunts like:

-Next One's On Me: As a one-time effect, someone buys the target a meal or a drink.
+<strong>Next One's On Me:</strong> As a one-time effect, someone buys the target a meal or a drink.

-It Must Have Been in the Lining of My Pocket: As a one-time effect, the target finds a small, useful object in a pocket, usually a coin.
+<strong>It Must Have Been in the Lining of My Pocket:</strong> As a one-time effect, the target finds a small, useful object in a pocket, usually a coin.

-Ride That Streak: For one scene, the target gets +2 to Cleverly overcome while gambling.
+<strong>Ride That Streak:</strong> For one scene, the target gets +2 to Cleverly overcome while gambling.
 Naturally, anyone caught casting this sort of ritual will be run out of town with extreme prejudice�

 <strong>Rage:</strong>Small things annoy the target more than usual, as if they'd woken up on the wrong side of the bed.
 If the ritual has a subject, then the target of the ritual is more easily enraged by that subject.
 Creates temporary stunts like:

-I Swear, If They Ask One More Time�: As a one-time effect lasting one scene, the target snaps at the next person who talks to them or approaches them.
+<strong>I Swear, If They Ask One More Time:</strong> As a one-time effect lasting one scene, the target snaps at the next person who talks to them or approaches them.
 This does not mean the target will place themselves in danger—a merchant won't attack an armed warrior, but she may be short-tempered and unhelpful.

-Raw Nerves: For one scene, you or an ally get +2 to Provoke when create an advantage by goading the target into anger.
+<strong>Raw Nerves:</strong> For one scene, you or an ally get +2 to Provoke when create an advantage by goading the target into anger.

-I'm Not Gonna Take It Anymore: As a one-time effect lasting one scene, the target gets angry whenever a particular topic comes up.
+<strong>I'm Not Gonna Take It Anymore:</strong> As a one-time effect lasting one scene, the target gets angry whenever a particular topic comes up.

 <strong>Safety:</strong>Keeps the target or area safer than it would be.
 Creates temporary stunts like:

-Not Worth Attacking: For one scene, the target gets +2 to Deceive when defending against search attempts.
+<strong>Not Worth Attacking:</strong> For one scene, the target gets +2 to Deceive when defending against search attempts.

-Nothing Going On Here: As a one-time effect lasting one scene, the target location attracts no attention unless and until someone does something noteworthy, like screaming for help, having a fight, etc.
+<strong>Nothing Going On Here:</strong> As a one-time effect lasting one scene, the target location attracts no attention unless and until someone does something noteworthy, like screaming for help, having a fight, etc.

-Snug As a Bug in a Rug: For one scene, the target gets +2 to Sneakily create an advantage by hiding.
+<strong>Snug As a Bug in a Rug:</strong> For one scene, the target gets +2 to Sneakily create an advantage by hiding.

 <strong>Augury:</strong>A peek into the near-future.
 Creates temporary stunts like:

-I Saw This Coming: As a one-time effect, the target can choose to completely avoid the effects of one attack instead of rolling defense.
+<strong>I Saw This Coming:</strong> As a one-time effect, the target can choose to completely avoid the effects of one attack instead of rolling defense.

-I Had a Hunch: As a one-time effect, the target can claim to have made any preparation for the scene such as bringing an object, speaking to a contact, prepared a meal, etc., if they could reasonably have done so by knowing in advance this situation was coming.
+<strong>I Had a Hunch:</strong> As a one-time effect, the target can claim to have made any preparation for the scene such as bringing an object, speaking to a contact, prepared a meal, etc., if they could reasonably have done so by knowing in advance this situation was coming.

-Two Steps Ahead of You: For one scene, the target gets +2 to Quickly overcome obstacles and challenges that are also based on speed.
+<strong>Two Steps Ahead of You:</strong> For one scene, the target gets +2 to Quickly overcome obstacles and challenges that are also based on speed.

-<em>A band of soldiers are pounding on the door of the abandoned farm house where our heroes are spending the night.
+> <em>A band of soldiers are pounding on the door of the abandoned farm house where our heroes are spending the night.
 Gudrun the Witch asks her daughter Siggi to hide in the root cellar while she goes out to check the source of ominous noises.
 Before she leaves, she casts a Safety ritual, invoking Frigg's protection.</em>

-<em>The target (Siggi) is present (+0), normal size (+0), there is no specific subject because Gudrun doesn't know who the threat is, so the difficulty would normally be Average (+1).
+> <em>The target (Siggi) is present (+0), normal size (+0), there is no specific subject because Gudrun doesn't know who the threat is, so the difficulty would normally be Average (+1).
 However, time is of the essence so Gudrun wants to shorten the ritual; the GM says this will increase the difficulty to Fair (+2) and require the use of the Quick approach.</em>

-<em>Gudrun's player agrees and rolls for Gudrun's ritual, to Quickly create an advantage; the dice roll[</em>0+00]<em>and Gudrun's Quick approach is +2, for a total of +3 (Good), which beats the difficulty.
+> <em>Gudrun's player agrees and rolls for Gudrun's ritual, to Quickly create an advantage; the dice roll[</em>0+00]<em>and Gudrun's Quick approach is +2, for a total of +3 (Good), which beats the difficulty.
 Gudrun's ritual gives Siggi the stunt</em><strong>Nothing Going On Here</strong><em>.</em>

-<em>The GM notes a mild Divine Interest consequence for casting a ritual; the roll and result did not generate additional points.</em>
+> <em>The GM notes a mild Divine Interest consequence for casting a ritual; the roll and result did not generate additional points.</em>

-<a name="Battle_Rituals"><strong>Battle Rituals</strong></a>
+## Battle Rituals

 A particular type of ritual, called<em>battle rituals</em>, are used to affect the priest's entire side of the conflict <strong>before the actual conflict begins</strong>.
 They work differently from general ritual: instead of creating temporary stunts, the priest uses the battle ritual to create magical situation aspects with free invocations.
 Battle rituals' effects typically last until the end of the conflict scene.